BoyeongYoon/Coffee-Shop/README.md

      - All other options: 50 cents
 5. Display a statement that summarizes what the user ordered
 6. Display the total cost of the cup of coffee as well as the cost with a 15% tip, in phrases that explain the values to the user.
 Round the cost with tip to two decimal places
-   - For example, if the user asks for a medium-sized espresso with hazelnut flavoring, the total should be $4; the total with a tip should be $4.60
+   - For example, if the user asks for a medium-sized espresso with hazelnut flavoring, the total should be $4; the total with a tip should be $4.60 © mThree